johnkucera00/Portfolio/README.md

 Written in C++ using two Linux tools: Flex, which generates lexical analyzers, and Bison, which generates parsers.
 Accepts input programs written in a custom-made language and compiles them.
 I wrote the compiler in four separate parts:
   * Lexical Analyzer: Breaks the syntaxes of the input program into tokens.
 Checks for invalid characters.
-  * Syntax Analyzer:
+  * Syntax Analyzer: Takes token streams from lexical analyzer and checks for syntax errors.
-  * Interpreter:
+  * Interpreter: Executes instructions from input program.
+Accepts function parameters as command line arguments.
-  * Semantic Analyzer:
+  * Semantic Analyzer: Takes token streams from lexical analyzer and checks for semantic errors.

 ## Technical Papers